 When the ATO receives the balance of your inactive account, it will be “consolidated” – merged into – an existing, active superannuation account.
 You can nominate a main super account – or, as the ATO calls it, your “financial institution details” – on the MyGov website (under the Super tab).

-Alternatively, if the balance on your inactive account is less than $200 or you’re over 65 years old, the ATO says it will directly pay you the entire inactive account balance, rather than putting it into an active super account.
+Alternatively, if the balance on your inactive account is less than $200 or you’re over 65 years old, the ATO says it will directly pay you the entire inactive account balance.
+It should go into the account associated with your ATO account – where your tax refund is deposited into – or they will send you a letter if you have no bank account registered.

 The ATO states that an eligible active super account is one that: